Do you want your business to rank higher in search engines such as Google or Bing? Focussing on local SEO might be the golden ticket for you.

 Plus, if the search engine flags such a URL, your search rankings will take an even drastic hit.

-This URL clearly mentions what the webpage is about – local SEO services provided in the UK.
+A URL should clearly mention what the webpage is about for example- local SEO services provided in the UK.

 A search engine would be able to pick up on this clean and well-written URL and boost this website’s local SEO.

 Thus, it will rank higher in the search results of people searching for related services.